jarun/imgp/README.md

 For example, if an image has a resolution of 2048x1365 and is being resized to 1366x768:

-- In regular mode, output image resolution will be 1152x768
+- In regular mode (default), output image resolution will be 1152x768
 - In adaptive mode, output image resolution will be 1366x910

 # Installation